marcellogalhardo/marcellogalhardo.dev/content/posts/2020/02/01/naming-factory-methods.md

 }
 ```

-## Mapping data
+## Mapping Data

-If you intend to get a given instance and copy its data to a different format, for example, a `UserResponse` (DTO) to a `User` (domain entity): you want a mapper.
-Again, Kotlin's Standard library gives us a good example with [toList](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/to-list.html?_ga=2.130355144.672183661.1577982073-802284527.1577800392).
+When you need to transform an instance by copying its data into a different format—like converting a `UserResponse` (DTO) into a `User` (domain entity) — a mapper is the right tool.
+Kotlin's Standard Library provides a great example with [toList](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/to-list.html).

 ```kotlin
 fun UserDto.toUser(): User {